Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Get the answers you need.

 The experts at Kayal Pain & Spine Center will often take several measures to diagnose radiculopathy, such as a physical exam to check muscle strength and reflexes.
 If you experience pain with particular movements, your doctor will be able to identify the nerve root that is affected.
 Imaging tests such as X-rays or MRI scans are often helpful to evaluate structures in the affected area.
-Nerve conduction studies, in conjunction with electromyography, also can you’re your doctor determine if the radiculopathy is neurological or muscular.
+Nerve conduction studies, in conjunction with electromyography, also can help your doctor determine if the radiculopathy is neurological or muscular.

 Life’s too short to put up with pain.